Social determinants of health: what they are and why they remain in the background

 In this time economic inequality has increased - wealth is increasingly concentrated in extreme wealth and poverty in extreme poverty-.
 In addition, there is a resurgence of political sectors advocating tax cuts and curbing wealth redistribution and social protection.

-For all these reasons, today, important social determinants of health continue to be inadequately addressed: health is still understood from the limited vision of health care, progress in universal health coverage has stalled, climate crisis and environmental degradation are increasing, and it seems impossible that the sustainable development goals on food security can be achieved.
-Moreover, the dimensions of conflicts and forced population displacement are increasing more than humanitarian funding, and progress in reducing gender inequality has slowed so much that it is estimated that, at the current rate, it will still take more than a hundred years to achieve it.
+For all these reasons, today, important social determinants of health continue to be inadequately addressed.
+Health is still understood from the limited vision of health care, progress in universal health coverage has stalled, the climate crisis and environmental degradation are increasing, and it seems impossible to achieve the sustainable development goals on food security.

 External links